-If you are Black and aged 45 or over, Prostate Cancer UK has more information about your risk (see page 141).
+If you are Black and aged 45 or over, Prostate Cancer UK has more information about your risk.
 It gives advice on talking to your GP about your risk of getting prostate cancer and helps you to make decisions about having a PSA test.
+See page 127 for contact details.
+We also have more information about ethnicity and the PSA test on our website (see page 122).